LWC000316/Nvidia-AI-Specialist-Cirtification/README.md

 ---
 ## Literature review
 ```
-✅ Because there are limitations such as dependency issues on large-scale datasets and poor performance
+ecause there are limitations such as dependency issues on large-scale datasets and poor performance
 in various environments, improvements are needed by securing more datasets and using additional sensor
 fusion technologies such as LiDAR.
 ```